rtcharity/resources.eahub.org/content/events/social.md

 * **Easy kayaking**
 * **Soccer, frisbee, or some other team game**
 * **Geocaching or Orienteering** (some areas have permanent courses set up and can be used for free)
 * **Board Games, Card Games or Role Playing Game nights** - while a game doesn’t need to be EA related, these can be made EA related by choosing a game such as <a target="_blank" href="https://en.wikipedia.org/wiki/Pandemic_(board_game)https://en.wikipedia.org/wiki/Pandemic_(board_game)">Pandemic</a>.
 Pandemic is a cooperative board game involves 2-4 players (up to 6 with expansion packs) fighting a global pandemic - thus making it EA related, although we can’t comment on its scientific accuracy.
-Other games that are cooperative or resource-oriented may also present interesting discussion topics.while a game doesn’t need to be EA related, these can be made EA related by choosing a game such as Pandemic.
-Pandemic is a cooperative board game involves 2-4 players (up to 6 with expansion packs) fighting a global pandemic - thus making it EA related, although we can’t comment on its scientific accuracy.
 Other games that are cooperative or resource-oriented may also present interesting discussion topics.
 * **Movie nights** - these can be made EA related by choosing an <a href="#movie">EA related movie</a>.
 * **Vegan cooking classes** - this can be as simple as having some group members teaching other group members how to create their favourite dishes.
 * **Many more ideas are on** <a target="_blank" href="http://www.spencergreenberg.com/2017/03/better-formats-for-group-interaction-going-beyond-lectures-group-discussions-panels-and-mixers/">**Spencer Greenberg’s list of group activity formats.**</a>